AiIkram/Cloud_Academy_Projects/README.md

 to host the website with images i created a bucket called vm-bucket-123

-//Goto Cloud Storage -> Bucket -> Create Bucket.
+//Go to Cloud Storage -> Bucket -> Create Bucket.

 Name: vm-bucket-123.
 then let the default conditions and click create.